corda/corda/docs/source/demobench.rst

 Running Nodes
   DemoBench launches each new node in a terminal emulator.
 The ``View Database``, ``Launch Explorer`` and ``Launch WebServer`` buttons will all be disabled until the node has finished booting.
 DemoBench will then display simple statistics about the node such as its cash balance.

-.. warning:: After switching tabs, it may currently be necessary to click on the new tab panel before its contents update correctly.
-This is a BUG and we're working on it.

 ..

 It is currently impossible from DemoBench to restart a node that has terminated, e.g. because the user typed "bye" at the node's shell prompt.
 However, that node's data and logs still remain in its directory.